Psychotherapy and Counselling

 - Challenges with emotional regulation

-- Questions of identity and self-concept
+- Questions surrounding identity and self-concept

-- Ineffective coping mechanisms and behaviours
+- Ineffective coping strategies and behaviours

 "Do not feel guilty for prioritising your emotional well-being.
 You deserve to flourish in safe spaces."